kennethSty/knowledgeGraph/README.md

    - Go to `page2vec.py` and change the input path in line 27 to `../data/02_preprocessed/big_pages_total.csv` to fit the change made above.
    - Do the same in `text2vec.py` with `../data/02_preprocessed/big_pages_chunked.csv`.
    - As above, define  new output paths in each file to not overwrite the preprocessed evaluation data.
 Use for example the paths `../data/03_model_input/big_embedded_pages.csv` in the page2vec.py file and `../data/03_model_input/big_embedded_chunks.csv` in the text2vec.py file.
    - Executing both `text2vec.py` and `page2vec.py` will now embed each page based on the page's title + summary and each section based on the section's content using OpenAI Embeddings.
-The results are stored in the location you have defined earlier, i.e. `../data/03_model_input/big_embedded_pages.csv` and and `../data/03_model_input/big_embedded_chunks.csv`.
+The results are stored in the location you have defined earlier, i.e. `../data/03_model_input/big_embedded_pages.csv` and `../data/03_model_input/big_embedded_chunks.csv`.

 3. **Run Knowledge Graph Construction:**
    - Go to the parameters.yml file and configure the settings you want to use for executing the pipeline.
 For the best possible outcome set: